Kinyugo/odewel/README.md

 ## Setup

-Setup your virtual environment using conda or venv.
+:construction_worker: Get ready to take control of your model's performance! :construction_worker:

+### Prerequisites

+Set up a virtual environment.
+You can use any environment manager you wish, e.g: `conda` or `venv` e.t.c.

+### Installation

+To install `odewei`, you have two options:

-### Install package from GitHub
+#### Option 1: Install package from GitHub

 ```bash
     pip install -q git+https://github.com/Kinyugo/odewei.git
 ```

-### Install package in edit mode
+#### Option 2: Install package in edit mode

 ```bash
     git clone https://github.com/Kinyugo/odewei.git